 After an entire page of your credentials and experiences, we come to the Additional section.
 This is actually a really important section because it’s often the last thing resume reviewers see.
 It often comes up in interviews where you can use it to build a personal connection with the interviewer.

 So let’s talk about what to include in this section.
-You can include languages, technical skills & certifications, volunteering, favorite books and interests in this section.
+You can include languages, professional licenses, patents, volunteering, favorite books and interests in this section.

 Unlike other sections, notice that we don’t have a bold label.
 We don’t have a bold “Languages” or “Interests”.
 That’s because these are ancillary information.
 They help round out the most critical pieces of information in the rest of resume.
 You don’t want to bold too many things.
 That’ll steal the spotlight away from the information that matter.